tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dead Man’s Boots

+_Recharge 11+:_ If you’re knocked unconscious or otherwise rendered helpless or incapacitated while wearing these boots, then you get to pick a nearby enemy and make a +10 attack vs. MD against that foe (champion: +15; epic: +20).
+If you hit, that foe takes a fancy to your boots and tries to loot them from your unconscious body at the earliest possible opportunity.
+The enemy won’t take absurd risks to get the boots, but might choose to go after your boots rather than pressing the attack against the rest of the party.
+You’ll probably occupy your target for at least one round.

+The magic of the boots works best against greedy humanoids.
+Targeting a foe that wouldn’t normally wear boots or care about fashion means a penalty on your attack (GM: -4 sound good to you?).
+Targeting the sort of foe for whom looting the bodies is second nature gives a bonus to the attack (so, using the boots on goblins, kobolds, bandits, thieves, ghouls or adventurers is worth +4 or so).

+On a natural 20, then the chosen enemy is so obsessed with the boots they become confused (save ends).

+**Quirk:** Hey, these are really nice boots.

+---

 #### Face-Stomping Boots

 _Recharge 6+:_ When a foe you’re engaged with becomes staggered, you may automatically inflict 5 damage on them immediately (champion: 10 damage; epic: 25 damage).
 You don’t have to be the one who staggered them to trigger this item.

 **Quirk:** Hates bugs and other things that crawl.

+---

+#### Gravewalker’s Shoes

+When you move, everyone nearby feels a sudden, inexplicable chill that seems to be in time with your footsteps, as if you’re walking on their grave right now.
+You get a bonus of +2AC against opportunity attacks provoked by movement, but this bonus is lost for the rest of the turn if one of the opportunity attacks hits.

+**Quirk:** You disconcert and discomfort people just by being there.

 ---